 Users are concerned with the analytic validity of the public-use files.
 To clarify the focus of analytic validity in the applications of this paper, we say that a file is analytically valid if it (approximately) preserves means and covariances on a small set of subdomains, preserves a few margins, and (crudely) preserves at least one other distributional characteristic.
 A file will be analytically interesting if it provides at least six variables on important subdomains that can be validly analyzed.
 In other applications, it may be useful to define analytic validity in terms of preserving some ordering characteristics of the variables, a few geometric properties of the set of variables, or a large number of terms used in loglinear analyses.
 It should be intuitively obvious that it is impossible to provide a public-use file satisfying a large number of analytic needs on a large number of subdomains and also being confidential.
 We observe that it is very straightforward to get transformations that preserve means and covariances on a variety of subdomains.
 What is not as straightforward is preserving means, covariances, and other distributional characteristics.
-We note that merely preserving means on an entire public-use file is not sufficient for demonstrating that the file is analytically valid.
+We note that merely preserving means on an entire publicuse file is not sufficient for demonstrating that the file is analytically valid.
 Agencies have an additional concern related to the analytic validity of the files that they release.
 If a user were to publish an analysis based on statistics in a public-use file that are not similar to corresponding statistics in the original, unmasked file, then it is the agency that must take steps to correct any erroneous conclusions that would have been reached.
 Such correction efforts could require substantially greater resources than the resources needed for producing a public-use file that meets additional analytic needs.

 Statistical agencies are concerned with their disclosure risk if an intruder were to attack a file.
-Following Lambert (1993), we define the risk of true identification as the fraction of released records that an intruder can correctly re-identify.
-We note that the risk of true identification is dependent on the amount of information in the publicly released file and the amount of high quality information that the intruder would be able to use in re-identification.
+Following Lambert [15], we define the risk of true identification as the fraction of released records that an intruder can correctly re-identify.